apache/fluo/docs/install.md

 # Fluo Install Instructions

-Install instructions for running Fluo on machine or cluster where Accumulo, Hadoop, and Zookeeper are installed and running.
-The Fluo distribution uses YARN to run workers (which run your Observers) and the Oracle across a cluster.
+Instructions for installing Apache Fluo and starting a Fluo application in YARN on a cluster where Accumulo, Hadoop & Zookeeper are running.
+If you need help setting up these dependencies, see the [related projects page][related] for external projects that may help.

 ## Requirements